How Does A Pathogen Enter A New Reservoir

 How Pathogens Conquer New Territories: Entering a New Reservoir

 Imagine a world teeming with microscopic life, constantly evolving and seeking new opportunities.
-Among these tiny organisms are pathogens – bacteria, viruses, fungi, and parasites – capable of causing disease.
+But what happens when a pathogen finds itself in a situation where its usual host is no longer available, or when new opportunities arise in a different species?
 Their survival hinges on their ability to find suitable hosts, or reservoirs, where they can replicate and spread.
-But what happens when a pathogen finds itself in a situation where its usual host is no longer available, or when new opportunities arise in a different species?
+On the flip side, among these tiny organisms are pathogens – bacteria, viruses, fungi, and parasites – capable of causing disease.
 This is where the concept of entering a new reservoir comes into play.

-This article explores the intricate mechanisms that enable pathogens to jump between species and establish themselves in new reservoirs, a process that underlies the emergence of many infectious diseases.
+This article explores the involved mechanisms that enable pathogens to jump between species and establish themselves in new reservoirs, a process that underlies the emergence of many infectious diseases.

 Comprehensive Overview: The Journey of a Pathogen